Known About Traveling in Local Trains Of Mumbai 2022

 Mumbai Local Trains

-About Mumbai Local Trains
+About Mumbai Local Trains Travel Year 2023

-What the term ‘Low Crowd or Less Crowded’ means to a ‘Mumbaikar’ (Citizen) may not match with a tourist / foreign national, As sometimes getting a chance to board and stand comfortable inside local trains also means ‘Low Crowd’ for we Mumbaikars.
+What the term ‘Low Crowd or Less Crowded’ means to a ‘Mumbaikar’ (Citizen) may not match with a tourist / foreign national, As sometimes getting a chance to board and stand comfortably inside local trains also means ‘Low Crowd’ for we Mumbaikars.
 For a tourist who experienced international travel options via Metros, the terms comfort travel and the low crowd can be contradictory.

-3. Are people helpful ? : And the answer to the question is 100% or almost YES.
+3. Are people helpful ?: And the answer to the question is 100% or almost YES.
 Ask a question to a guy commuting and 3 standing around will help with suggestions, That’s how it is many times if not always.
 That is how Mumbai commuters are, Pushy and annoying at times in-crowd but helpful always.

 4. Mumbai Railway Network, Map, Station names, etc: In the simplest possible way, A huge network of Mumbai railways is divided into 3 major routes which are Western (Mainline), Central, and Harbour Railway Routes.
 Major tourist attractions are on the Western route.
-The term ‘ Suburbs’ or ‘Suburban’ locations is common, which refers to train stations which not part of core city boundaries, Yet very much part of the city.
+The term ‘ Suburbs’ or ‘Suburban’ locations is common, which refers to train stations that are not part of core city boundaries, Yet very much part of the city.
 Just a little far from the heart of the city, all stations beyond MAHIM.

 Mumbai Railway Network Map